This procedure describes how to configure incoming feeds for a particular feed data source, transport type, or content type.

-In the URL field, enter the location/directory/folder on the server or network unit hosting the data source for the feed.
+In the Path field, enter the location/directory/folder on the server or network unit hosting the data source for the feed.

-In the Regex pattern field, you can define a regex to include in the incoming feed only the content delivered through the links that match the specified regex pattern.
+In the Regex pattern field, you can define a regex to include in the incoming feed any file names matching the specified regex pattern.

 Examples of valid regex patterns:

-If you do not enter any regex pattern, the feed fetches the base URL response body, and it assumes that any retrieved content is in the format specified under Content type.
+If you do not enter any regex pattern, the feed fetches the base path response body, and it tries to open the base path.